-With Sylvan’s Engineering programs in the Tri-Cities region, learning is fun and exciting!
-Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
+The fun begins with Sylvan’s Engineering programs in the Tri-Cities region.
+Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
 Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
 It’s a novel way for your son or daughter to develop critical 21st century skills while solving problems just like an engineer!

-Sylvan’s Engineering programs in the Tri-Cities region provide:
+Here’s what our Engineering programs in the Tri-Cities region include:

 - Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.